Sign up to receive e-newsletters, discounts and promotions

-By popular demand, Branson’s Best Quartet, New South, sings all your gospel favorites.
+New South sings all your gospel favorites.
 This two-hour Southern Gospel extravaganza takes you from the early roots of southern gospel to hand-clapping gospel hits of today.
 From the Jordanaires to Bill Gaither, this show leaves you walking a little higher.

 When the sun goes down, the fun is just beginning on the Ozark Mountain Jubilee.
 Featuring Branson favorites, the Max Bacon Family, this show celebrates country classics of yesteryear combined with today’s hot country hits.

 Enjoy an evening with talented folks who love making the audience an extension of the family.
 Combining great music with wholesome comedy, this show is undeniably fun.
 The Ozark Mountain Jubilee is performed every Sunday evening at 7 p.m., February through December, at Grand Country Music Hall.

 Arkansas native Paul Harris has made quite a name for himself on the mid-South comedy circuit, cutting his comedy teeth on Branson stages and even headlining his own show for several years.
 Paul Harris performed at and co-hosted the 2010 and 2011 CMA Music Festival.

 Harris also tours with his music group the Cleverlys.
 The Cleverlys are a YouTube sensation that has garnered a lot of international attention.
 Whether Harris is doing his popular stand-up routines or on stage with the Cleverlys, he delivers a show that audiences keep coming to see time and time again.